la2050/challenge/_2021/create/santa-monica-museum-of-art-dba-institute-of-contemporary-art-los-angeles.md

   studios, as well as the businesses that support them--and introduces them to the professional roles in creative development, production, conservation, communications, publishing, fundraising, relationship management, and administration. - Financial literacy: Students, all of whom come from LMI households, receive training to develop fiscal survival skills, such as how to exercise good judgment about earning, spending, investing, and saving.
 'What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?': >-
   "I always think about my time with AoA and the Ball-Nogues Studio.
 It was there that I found out that architecture is where I belong." - Angel Simental (2019) studies architecture at Santa Monica College, and founded a chapter of the National Organization of Minority Architecture Students.
 Total number of internship placements: 31 = 11 students (2017), 9 (2018), and 11 (2019).
 Total number of host sites: 17 Following our 3-year pilot period, AoA is already making an impact.
 100% of AoA’s 13 high school seniors are now attending university (54%) or community college (36%).
 Of the 54% already working on art career paths, 18% still work at their AoA site.
 ICA LA will continue collecting qualitative and quantitative data on college attendance, employment status, and alumni retention.
 AoA will deepen its student/alumni engagement, expand its partnership network, build bridges to extant diversity pipelines, and hire a program evaluation consultant.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '200' Describe how Los Angeles County will be different if your work is successful.: >- The success of Agency of Assets will play an integral and significant role in creating a vibrant, equitable, accessible, and inclusive arts industry in Los
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '200' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '30000' Describe how Los Angeles County will be different if your work is successful.: >- The success of Agency of Assets will play an integral and significant role in creating a vibrant, equitable, accessible, and inclusive arts industry in Los